top of page

 Autism and eating disorders

 Autistic people are thought to represent up to 37% of those with anorexia nervosa (AN).
 However, this may likely be an underestimate given that autism is oftentimes un/misdiagnosed in women, trans and non-binary folk, as well as ethnic or racial minorities.
-Un/misdiagnoses of neurodivergent people can have a variety of negative consequences on mental health
+Un/misdiagnoses of neurodivergent people can have a variety of negative consequences on mental health.
+Furthermore, it has been estimated that 21% of autistic people experience avoidant/restrictive food intake disorder (ARFID), comapred to 0.3% in the general population.

 ADHD and eating disorders

-On the other hand, ADHDers are at a significantly greater risk of developing an eating disorder.
-It is estimated that ADHDers are 3 to 6 times more at risk of struggling with an eating disorder throughout their lifetime.
+On the other hand, ADHDers are at a greater risk of developing an eating disorder.
+It is estimated that ADHDers are 3 to 6 times more at risk of struggling with an eating disorder.
 ADHD is also vastly un/misdiagnosed in women and other minority groups.

-While most of the emphasis is placed on the connection between ADHD and bulimia nervosa (BN) or binge eating disorder (BED), ADHD has been correlated with all eating disorder subtypes.
-In addition, it is worth noting that autism and ADHD frequently co-occur.
+While most of the emphasis has been placed on the connection between ADHD and bulimia nervosa (BN) or binge eating disorder (BED), ADHD has been correlated with all eating disorder subtypes.
+In addition, it is worth noting that autism and ADHD often co-occur.
 This means that the connections between autism, ADHD, and eating disorders are complex and multidimensional rather than clear-cut.

 Other types of neurodivergence and eating disorders

-Other types of neurodivergence, such as dyspraxia, dyslexia, intellectual disability, giftedness, or Tourette's syndrome (TS), have also been found to correlate with eating disorders.
-However, there is very limited research on and awareness of this topic.
+Other types of neurodivergence, such as dyspraxia, dyslexia, intellectual disability, giftedness, or Tourette's syndrome (TS), have also been suggested to correlate with eating disorders, but the research is limited and further investigations are needed.
 Dyspraxia, for example, impacts on movement and coordination.
 Sometimes, this can make eating difficult (e.g., using cutlery, sitting straight, chewing, swallowing).
 It is worth noting that ADHD and dyslexia frequently co-occur.

 Intersectionality

 Neurodivergent people have been found to experience gastrointestinal issues more frequently than neurotypical people.
-Gastrointestinal issues can represent a risk factor for developing eating disorders.
+Gastrointestinal issues can represent a risk factor for developing eating disorders, and eating disorders can make gastrointestinal problems worse

 Recent studies have highlighted the under-recognition and lack of post-diagnostic support especially for Aboriginal and Torres Strait Islander people.
-Aboriginal and Torres Strait Islander people have also been found to be disproportionately affected by eating disorders, but there is limited awareness of this intersectionality and support systems for autistic Aboriginal and Torres Strait Islander people affected by eating disorders are lacking.
+Aboriginal and Torres Strait Islander people have also been suggested to be disproportionately affected by eating disorders, but there is limited awareness of and research conducted about this intersectionality and support systems for autistic Aboriginal and Torres Strait Islander people affected by eating disorders are lacking.

-Aside from eating disorders, neurodivergent people are also more vulnerable towards other mental health concerns, including depression, anxiety, and suicidality.
-For example, autistic people are 7 times more at risk of dying by suicide compared to non-autistic people and 3 times more likely to engage in self-harm as well.
+Aside from eating disorders, neurodivergent people are also more vulnerable towards other mental health concerns and illnesses, including depression, anxiety, and suicidality.
+For example, autistic people are 9 times more at risk of dying by suicide compared to non-autistic people and 3 times more likely to engage in self-harm as well.
 Similarly, ADHDers are also at a disproportionate risk of suicide and self-harm.
-Neurodivergent people are also at an increased risk of experiencing Post-Traumatic Stress.
-However, Post-Traumatic Stress may have different triggers and presentations in neurodivergent people compared to neurotypical people.
+Neurodivergent people are at an increased risk of experiencing post-traumatic stress disorder (PTSD).
+However, PTSD may have different triggers and presentations in neurodivergent people compared to neurotypical people.

 In addition, both autistic people and ADHDers experience high rates of burnout.
 However, neurodivergent burnout presents and manifests differently.
-For example, autistic burnout can lead to increased a) exteroceptive sensitivity, b) executive functioning difficulties, and c) interoceptive confusion.
+For example, autistic burnout can lead to increased a) exteroceptive sensitivity, b) executive functioning difficulties, c) interoceptive confusion, and d) alexithymia.

 Neurodiversity-Affirming care